Last Updated: This policy statement is effective as of 05/14/2021.

 DMI is based in the United States.
 Personal Data that we collect may be transferred to, and stored at, any of our affiliates, partners, or service providers, which may be inside or outside the EEA and Switzerland, including the United States, India, Canada, Japan and the United Kingdom.
 If you are located in the EEA or Switzerland, we comply with applicable data protection laws when transferring your Personal Data outside of the EEA and Switzerland, including to the United States where we are headquartered.

-To protect Personal Data transferred from the EEA or Switzerland to the U.S. we are certified to the EU-U.S. and Swiss-U.S. Privacy Shield frameworks.
 For transfers to other regions, we implement the EU Commission’s standard contractual clauses for the transfer of Personal Data to third countries.
-For more information about data transfers outside the EU, and to view a copy of the model contracts for the transfer of Personal Data to third countries, visit the EU Commission website at: https://ec.europa.eu/info/strategy/justice-and-fundamental-rights/data-protection/data-transfers-outside-eu_en.
+For more information about data transfers outside the EU, and to view a copy of the model contracts for the transfer of Personal Data to third countries, visit the EU Commission website at: https://commission.europa.eu/law/law-topic/data-protection/international-dimension-data-protection/rules-international-data-transfers_en.
 For transfers between our subsidiaries in Spain, Germany, the United Kingdom, and North America and Japan, we adhere to our Intra-Group Data Transfer Agreement.